timzatko/fiit-vinf-1/README.md

 1. Navigate to the _crawler_ directory `cd crawler`
 2. Run the crawler `npm start`.
 This will fetch the sitemap and will crawl all sites in parallel (websites and crawled data are in `crawler/out` and `crawler/out-html`).
+3. Setup the _items_ index in Elasticsearch by running `sh setup/elasticsearch-index.sh`
-3. Import data to the Elastic `npm run export` (the Elasticsearch need to be running)
+4. Import data to the Elastic `npm run export` (the Elasticsearch need to be running), the data will be sent in multiple bulks.

 ## Development